 The Plasticity Index is simply the numerical difference between the liquid limit and the plastic limit for a particular material; it indicates the magnitude of the range of moisture content where the soil remains plastic.
 It is a measure of the cohesive qualities of the binder resulting from the clay content.
 Also, it gives some indication of the amount of swelling and shrinkage that will result in the wetting and drying of the fraction tested.

 This method determines the soluble sulfate content of soil by using turbidimetric techniques.
 The results are used to determine whether chemical stabilization (with lime, fly ash, cement kiln dust, etc.) of the tested soil is appropriate.

 Load Bearing Capacity: This test helps in determining the maximum load the soil can withstand.

 Test Method: Shear Strength Testing: This test helps in determining the magnitude of the shear stress that a soil can sustain.
 The shear resistance of soil is an outcome of cementation, interlocking, and friction of particles.

 Test Method: ASTM D3080 Dynamic Core Penetration Test: This test helps in determining the compactness of the subsoil layer without making a borehole.
 The data obtained by the test provides a continuous record of soil resistance.
 This is an in-situ dynamic penetration test designed to provide information on the geotechnical engineering properties of soil.

-Test Method: ASTM D4767 – 11 / D2850 Plate Bearing: In the design of shallow foundation or traffic surface, design engineers need to know the bearing capacity of soil underneath.
+Test Method: ASTM D4767 – 11 / D2850 Plate Bearing: In the design of a shallow foundation or traffic surface, design engineers need to know the bearing capacity of soil underneath.
 To serve this purpose, a plate bearing test is carried out in the field.
-Results from the test can be used to design parameter or confirm the design of assumption.
+Results from the test can be used to design parameters or confirm the design of the assumption.